Let's undestand your products!

 Technique based on the evaluation of the stress relaxation of rubber when a constant strain and an increasing temperature are applied.
 (Non-isothermal relaxation behavior)

-TSSR-Meter (Brabender)
+TSSR-Meter (Brabender) | Specifications:

 Thiol-Amine method